abipalli/semioverse/README.md

 ---

-# Cards
+# Oxels

-The Card class creates a non-linear graph of nodes where every node (Card) itself can contain other nodes (Cards).
-This creates an intricate web of relationships that are defined by both the keys and values of each Card.
-The Card class extends the Map class thus preserving the insertion order of key-value pairs, where keys and values can be of any type.
+The Oxel class extends JavaScript's built-in Map class thus preserving the insertion order of key-value pairs, where keys and values can be of any type.
+This class represents a node in a graph-like data structure.
+Each instance of the Oxel class can store key-value pairs, where both keys and values can be other Oxel instances or any other types.
+This creates an intricate web of sets of iterable associations/relationships that are the key-value pairs of each Card.

-The Card class includes methods such as thread, weave, navigate, and substitute, each functionally representing different components of meaning and facilitating the creation, navigation, and transformation of the Card graph.
+The Card class includes methods such as thread, weave, navigate, and swap, each functionally representing different components of meaning and facilitating the creation, navigation, and transformation of the Card graph.

 **Constructor** : It accepts four parameters `name`, `value`, `ruleEngine`, and `...args`.
 The `ruleEngine` is an optional async function that defaults to a function returning `true`.